 Poster: The Scientific Poster Session and Reception will be held on Friday, April 30, 2021.
 Your abstract’s presenter must be available to discuss the poster with interested meeting attendees during this session.
 (Note: The American Society of Breast Surgeons will provide thumbtacks and an 8-foot-wide by 4-foot-high carpeted, framed board on which to mount your poster.)
 If your poster is accepted, you will be asked to also provide an electronic version of your poster for our ePoster gallery.

 Opportunities for Publication

 Accepted abstracts will be published online in the Annals of Surgical Oncology.

-Fellows, residents, and medical trainees presenting an Oral or Quick Shot presentation are required to submit a manuscript for possible publication in the October issue of the Annals of Surgical Oncology in order to be considered for the George Peters Award or Outstanding Scientific Presentation Award.
-All manuscripts must be submitted by April 20, 2020.
+Fellows, residents, and medical trainees presenting an Oral or Quick Shot presentation are required to submit a manuscript for possible publication in the October issue of the Annals of Surgical Oncology in order to be considered for the George Peters Award or Scientific Presentation Award.
+All manuscripts must be submitted by April 20, 2021.
 No extensions will be given for this deadline.
-If a manuscript is not submitted, they will not be eligible for either of these awards.
+If a manuscript is not submitted, fellows, residents, and medical trainees will not be eligible for either of these awards.

 Special Awards for Breast Fellows and Residents

 Oral and Quick Shot presentations by a breast fellow will be considered for the following: